Oven Roasted Potatoes Recipe

 Prepare potatoes:

-- Cut baby gold potatoes in half and if there are abnormally large ones, you can cut them in fours.
+- Clean potatoes first under cold running water.
+Cut all potatoes in half and if there are abnormally large ones, you can cut them in fours.

 - Place cut potatoes in a large bowl and rinse them quickly under cold running water.
 Don't soak them or rinse them too much because gold potatoes are medium-starch kind of potatoes and if you wash away too much enzymes, it will leave too much glue behind.
 Your roasted potatoes will be chewy and not soft and fluffy inside.

-- Pat potatoes dry with a couple paper towels and toss them in a dry mixing bowl with oil, salt, pepper, and garlic powder.
+- Pat potatoes dry with a couple paper towels to get rid of excess moisture and then, toss them in a dry mixing bowl with oil, salt, pepper, and garlic powder.

 Roasting potatoes:

-- Take potatoes out, toss them with melted butter mixture immediately, and serve right away.
+- Take potatoes out, toss them with melted butter mixture immediately while still hot, and serve right away.

 Made these for dinner and they were so good!